jacobkuzmits/bootdev-ai-agent/README.md

 - Implementing iterative AI problem-solving workflows
 - Creating natural language interfaces for developer tools

-## Course Context

-This project is part of the Boot.dev curriculum.

 ## Limitations

 - The agent operates only within the `calculator` directory for security